 Respect Your Language

-If you can’t respect your own language—which you’ve inherited from your forefathers, what’s the point?
+If you can’t respect your own language—which you’ve inherited from your forefathers, what’s the point of your existence?

 You see, it’s not about appearing civilized and Padha-Likha (educated).
 It is a question of honoring the very blood running through your veins.

-Now, don’t even think of learning Khadi Boli by watching movies, especially Omkara—the film by Vishal Bhardwaj—unless you want to end up learning some idiotic, imaginary, and fake language.
+Don’t even think of learning Khadi Boli by watching Bollywood movies, especially Omkara—the film by Vishal Bhardwaj—unless you want to end up learning some idiotic, imaginary, and fake dialect.

-I have watched that movie, and boy oh boy!
-That movie is a freaking insult to the people and culture of Western Uttar Pradesh.
+I have watched Omkara, and boy oh boy!
+That movie is a fucking insult to the people and culture of Western Uttar Pradesh.

 A lot.

-When people watch such movies, they are likely to believe that the imaginary language used in the film is authentic.
+Because mass media shapes narratives, people who watch such movies believe that the language used in the film is authentic.

 Khadi Boli Shabdkosh (खड़ी बोली शब्दकोश): The First-Ever Online Khadi Boli Resource

-So, I started an article on my personal development blog—AvdheshTondak.com—a collection of day-to-day Khadi Boli words, on 15th September 2011.
+On 15th September 2011, I started an article on Khadi Boli on my personal development blog—AvdheshTondak.com.
+That article was a collection of day-to-day Khadi Boli words.
 Here’s how it looked:

-Years went by, and what had started as a collection of a few words grew so large it needed its own separate space.
+Years went by, and I kept adding more words to that article.
+And what started as a collection of a few words grew so large it needed its own separate space.
 And so…

 On 5th November 2019, I founded “KhadiBoliShabdkosh.com.”

 Khadi Boli Shabdkosh is the first and only collection of original Khadi Boli words online.
-I’ve kept this reference source free of charge and in the public domain to benefit the masses.
-I’ll keep adding more words and examples to this collection.
+And I’ve kept this reference source free of charge and in the public domain to benefit the masses.

 Khadi Boli Shabdkosh Is Making An Impact